 Seek out information about the attitudes towards different sexual orientations and gender identities in the country where you are planning to study.

-For country-specific information, you can view the US State Department's Country Factsheet for your country of interest for specific laws pertaining to LGBTQ people abroad.
-Additionally, you may view the Education Abroad's country guide, which provides safety risks, laws, and attitudes towards LGBTQ communities in popular study abroad destinations.
+You can view the US State Department's Country Factsheet for your country of interest for specific laws pertaining to LGBTQ+ people abroad.
+Additionally, you may view the Education Abroad's country guide, which provides safety risks, laws, and attitudes towards LGBTQ+ communities in popular study abroad destinations.

 Identities Abroad is a resource developed by the Colleges of the Fenway to assist LGBTQ students in preparing for study abroad.
 We invite you to explore this in-depth resource and utilize some of these elements when considering programs and working with study abroad advising staff.